jsheedy/biofeedback-cube/README.md

 conda develop .
 ```

 This should result in a `cube` command.
-Install the systemd service with appropriate paths following `systemd/` and it should start on boot up.
+Install the `systemd/cube.service` service in `/etc/systemd/system`, run `systemctl enable cube` and it should start on boot up.

 Set any environment variables in /etc/cube_environment.

 Logs at `sudo journalctl -u cube `